FortAwesome/Security-Docs-and-Attestation/Incident_Response_Policy.md

 1. Any employee who detects an incident or potential incident must immediately report to our internal reporting tool.
 1. Any employee can begin addressing an incident after reporting.
 1. During an active incident all employees should consider the incident their top priority and should coordinate with the team to determine what actions they are expected to take to remedy the issue.
-1. Upon detection of an incident impacting clients, the CTO or CEO will make an official statement via Twitter.
+1. Upon detection of an incident impacting clients a discussion will occur internally and an appropriate employee will make an initial, official statement via Twitter and our status page.
 1. Other department heads or employees will update official communication as necessary.
 1. If an incident results in loss of client data, we will also communicate that information directly to clients via their existing contact information.